Scoring the PMHS exam

 Exam results are not given by phone or email.

-Unsuccessful candidates may immediately re-apply for the next testing window.
-Testing more than once within a single window is not available.
+Unsuccessful candidates may immediately re-apply for the next testing window after receiving their official emailed results.
+Testing more than once within a single window is not possible.
 PNCB's eligibility requirements must be met at time of application.
-On receipt of an application and re-examination fees, a new testing window will be assigned.
-This window will be in May or November, depending on when you re-apply.
-See specific testing windows.
+On receipt of an application and the re-examination fee, a new testing window will be assigned.
 Apply to re-examine here.

 No, because certification exams are secure, and important efforts are made to ensure that security, some of which you noticed at the testing center.
 This security is a requirement for exam accreditation.
 While we understand that people want to learn from their mistakes, releasing questions (with or without answers) exposes exam questions that are still in use on exams.
 Once those questions are shared outside of the secure exam environment, the security and integrity of the exam is compromised.
 However, if you are unsuccessful on the exam, your report will offer information about strengths and weaknesses in topic areas that may be helpful to considering future study needs.